rbleattler/mdop-docs/mdop/ue-v/uev-managing-uev-agent-and-packages-with-windows-powershell-and-wmi.md

 ---
-title: Manage UE-V Service and Packages with Windows PowerShell and WMI
+title: Manage UE-V Service and Packages with Windows PowerShell and WMI (Windows 10)
 description: Managing the UE-V service and packages with Windows PowerShell and WMI ms.date: 1/25/2024 ms.topic: article
 ---

-# Managing the UE-V service and packages with Windows PowerShell and WMI
+# Managing the UE-V service and packages with Windows PowerShell and WMI (Windows 10)

 You can use Windows Management Instrumentation (WMI) and Windows PowerShell to manage User Experience Virtualization (UE-V) service configuration and synchronization behavior.